wmelvin/todolister/README.md

 The `[folders]` section contains a list of one or more folder paths, one per line, to scan for files that match the to-do file patterns.

 The `[exclude]` section contains a list of one or more sub-folder paths, one per line, to exclude while scanning the given list of folders.

+The `[ignore]` section contains a list of one or more patterns used to exclude files or folders.
+This is similar to the `[exclude]` section, but can match partial paths using wildcard patterns.

 ## Examples